-Legislative Note: In the introductory language to this section, the state must determine whether to require the application to be made "under oath" or "under penalty of false statement."
-Similar choices are necessary in Sections 11 and 12.
+- 23 to require the application to be made "under oath" or "under penalty of false statement." - 24 Similar choices are necessary in Sections 11 and 12.

 1. Paragraph (1) requires disclosure of the applicant's principal business address, in whatever jurisdiction it may be.
 It also requires disclosure of business addresses in this state, but not business addresses outside this state.